judsonjames/banana-land-bot/README.md

   - `BOT_PREFIX` : whatever you want your prefix to be, I'm using `b!`
   - `TOKEN`: The token mentioned earlier
 - Add the bot to a server you want to use for testing
-- Run the bot locally using `yarn dev`
+- Run the bot locally using `yarn dev:start`
 - Use a command with the bot. `<prefix>help` will DM you all commands available

 ### Creating New Commands